grodansparadis/can4vscp_paris/docs/_coverpage.md

 ![VSCP logo](./images/logo_400.png)

-# Manual for the Accra module
+# Manual for the Paris module

 Scroll down to view docs.